heirfanahmed/bootstrap-portfolio/README.md

     Navigation bar

     Navigation menu at the top either from bootstrap's navbar or my own.
-    I am doing it from Bootstrap as this assignment was assigned after learning Bootstrap.

     Include links that is applicable for my portfolio.